A flow disturbance estimation and rejection strategy for multirotors with round-trip trajectories: Introduction

 \section{Introduction}

-Multirotors are widely used in urban areas for various tasks, such as photography \cite{germen2016alternative}, usage of these vehicles has been extending to entertainment \cite{schollig2010synchronizing}, \cite{10.1145/3196709.3196798}, cleaning windows and solar cells \cite{hassanalian2017classifications}, and inspection \cite{mota2014expanding}.
-Among many other possible usages, delivery is one of the most practical applications, {such as a solution for package delivery} \cite{amazon}, {firefighting (delivering fire extinguishers)} \cite{aydin2019use}, {and blood delivery} \cite{ackerman2019blood}. {It is projected that 1.4 billion express packages will be delivered by drones by 2030} \cite{nasa2019Report}, {and the total revenue from parcel delivery will be more than 200 billion USD per year in the US alone.}\cite{frachtenberg2019practical}
+Multirotors are {becoming more} widely used in urban areas for various tasks, such as photography \cite{germen2016alternative}, usage of these vehicles has been extending to entertainment {industry} \cite{schollig2010synchronizing}, \cite{10.1145/3196709.3196798}, cleaning windows and solar cells \cite{hassanalian2017classifications}, and inspection \cite{mota2014expanding}.
+Among many other possible usages, delivery is one of the most practical applications, {such as {drone logistics}} \cite{amazon}, {firefighting (delivering fire extinguishers)} \cite{aydin2019use}, {and blood delivery} \cite{ackerman2019blood}. {It is projected that 1.4 billion express packages will be delivered by drones by 2030} \cite{nasa2019Report}, {and the total revenue from parcel delivery will be more than 200 billion USD per year in the US alone.}\cite{frachtenberg2019practical}

 Although multirotors have properties that make them suitable for delivery vehicles, such as high agility and controllability, unknown wind disturbances can cause challenges. {For example, disturbances caused by environmental air flows will induce positional and/or altitude errors of the flight trajectory which may cause the multirotor to collide with the surrounding obstacle. {The resulting collision can cause damage to the vehicle or delay the mission.}